pachterlab/biophysics/docs/source/index.rst

 Table with tools and their details.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Keeping :doc:`usage` section here as an example page for now, and this call to a subsection, :ref:`installation`.

 .. note::